Adabaskar/jsf-play/README.md

 Adapt your proxy settings so that you are able to reach the internet via eclipse.
 Do this in the preferences Window &gt; Preferences &gt; General &gt; Network Connection

 ### Connect the Application Server in Eclipse
-In Eclips open the server view through Window &gt; Servers.
+In Eclipse open the server view through Window &gt; Servers.
 Right Click and select New &gt; Server.
 If no JBoss based Server has been connected before, select Red Hat JBoss Middleware &gt; JBoss AS, Wildfly, & EAP Server Tools, this will install required plugins.
 After installation of the plugins again go to the Servers view and right click it.
 Select New &gt; Server.
 On the *Define a New Server* page of the poping up wizard goto JBoss Community and select the appropriate server version class (e.g. WildFly 10.0).
 If you are sticking purely to this guide, leave the other fields unchanged.
 Goto to the next wizard page named Create a new Server Adapter, again if you stick to this guide don't change anything and go to the next page.
 On the JBoss Runtime page set the *Home Directory* to WILDFLY_DIR (see above), change the Runtime JRE to the previously installed JDK via *Alternate JRE*.
 The other fields can be left unchanged.

 The Servers view should now show the server, shich you should be able to start via right click > Start.
 Per default you should be able to reach the server via the browser using the URL http://localhost:8080.
 Stop the server via the handle in the Eclipse Servers view by right click > Stop.